-Access the Router With NETGEAR genie Apps
+Access the Router With the NETGEAR genie App

 The genie app is the easy dashboard for managing, monitoring, and repairing your home network.
 The genie app can help you with the following:

 - Automatically repair common WiFi network problems. - Easily manage router features like Live Parental Controls, guest access, Internet traffic meter, speed test, and more.